jeferson-sb/portfolio/content/articles/vue-3-0-is-finally-out-1jj7.md

 The new major version of Vue is here! after 2 years of development one of the most popular JavaScript frameworks is full of new capabilities and much more approachable for large applications.

-We will go through some of the exciting new features and see how the new release will affect the way you write Vue Apps
+We will go through some of the exciting new features and see how the new release will affect the way you write Vue Apps.

 ## Table of contents